What is Keyhole Surgery?

 What is Laparoscopic Desexing?

 Pet owners have long been aware of the important health and behavioural benefits from desexing their pets.
-Keyhole surgical technology represents the most exciting improvement in these procedures for decades, particularly for the speying of female animals or castrating male pets with retained (cryptorchid) testicles.
-Desexing procedures are the most commonly performed keyhole surgeries at Prahran Vet.
+Keyhole surgical technology represents the most exciting improvement in these procedures for decades, particularly for the spaying of female animals or castrating male pets with retained (cryptorchid) testicles.
+Desexing procedures are the most commonly performed keyhole surgeries at Evervet.

 Traditional spey techniques require the surgeon to make an incision through the abdominal wall that may run several inches in length (especially in large dogs).
 The surgeon then removes both ovaries and uterus by manually pulling and tearing the ligaments that attach to these organs.
 Whilst most vets are incredibly competent in this skilled procedure, the recognised potential complications include: bleeding, pain and inflammation; the result of which is delayed recovery and slightly higher risk of complications.